Yaminikanta-code/MUI-project/README.md

 - **Feed**: Displays the main content area.
 - **Rightbar**: Contains additional information or widgets.
 - **Mobile Responsiveness**: Adjusts the layout for smaller screens by hiding or collapsing components.
-- **Dark and Light Mode**: Users can toggle between dark and light themes.
+- **Dark and Light Mode**: Users can switch themes using a toggle button in the Sidebar.

 ---